Guidance

 Reporting the incident in Ecuador - what happens next

-Once you have reported the incident to the authorities, and your statement and the required examinations have taken place, the Public Prosecution Office (‘Fiscalía’) will review your case before bringing it to a Criminal Court (‘Unidad Judicial’).
+In non-flagrancy cases, once you have reported the incident to the authorities, and your statement and the required examinations have taken place, the Public Prosecution Office (‘Fiscalía’) will review your case before bringing it to a Criminal Court (‘Unidad Judicial’).

 You will be appointed with a pro-bono lawyer/public defendant (‘Defensor Público’) if you decide not to hire a private lawyer.
 Keep in mind, few public defendants speak English.
 The British Embassy can provide you with a list of English speaking private lawyers.

 The Public Prosecutor may request the judge to call a hearing (‘Audience de Formulación de Cargos’) to establish whether there is sufficient evidence to press charges.
-If the judge determines that the incident was a criminal offence (‘delito’) a judicial process (‘instrucción fiscal’) will begin, and can last up to 90 days.
+If the judge determines that the incident was a criminal offence (‘delito’), a judicial process (‘instrucción fiscal’) will begin and can last up to 90 days.
 This may be exceptionally extended to 120 days.
 Following this, the judge will decide whether to call for a trial process or not.

 In normal circumstances, a trial process (‘etapa de juicio’) can take between 6 months to 1 year.
 At this stage, be aware that although you will have provided your official statement (‘Testimonio Anticipado’), you may be requested to attend a court hearing (‘Audiencia de Juzgamiento’).